notabn/Traffic-Sign-Classifier/README.md

 To improve the test accuracy I started training with augmented data.
 I further added dropouts with a probability of 0.9 in the last convolutional layer and to the fully connected layers when training to further generalize.
+It improved the test accuracy with 1%.

 ###Test a Model on New Images